farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 >
 > Determination rolls act as a mechanism for the players to resist and say "no, I don't think so" when something bad happens to their character.
 >
-> There are two important things you should look at if you want to hack this mechanic.
+> There are two important things you should look at if you want to hack this mechanic:
 >
 > - First, how does one resist a consequence.
 > - Second, what should be the cost of trying to resist a consequence.